-Integrative medicine – the practice of treating the patient holistically by combining mind, body and spirit – is an often-overlooked aspect of patient care.
-Music can play an important role in the healing process.
+Integrative medicine, the practice of treating the patient holistically: combining mind, body and spirit, is an often-overlooked aspect of patient care.
+Music can play an important role in this holistic healing process.